MinhasKamal/ProgrammerTransformation/README.md

 ```

 ### 06. [Pseudo Super Programmer](06.PseudoSuperProgrammer.cpp)
 Now, you understand- **mere comment cannot make bad code look good**.
-So, you get rid of those crappy names plus annoying comments, and make the code truly readable.
+So, you get rid of those crappy names and annoying comments.
+And now, the code is truly readable.

 ``` PseudoSuperProgrammer.cpp
 bool primeNumberChecker(int number){